 Early interventions can provide benefits such as improved social and emotional skills, reduced risk of mental health problems, and improved family relationships.

 Social-emotional development for infants and toddlers deals with developing skills in managing and expressing their emotions.
-This goes a long way to affect their decisions and relations with other people in the future.
+This, along with cognitive activities for infants, goes a long way in affecting their decisions and relations with other people in the future.
 Smiling at parents or expressing anxiety about seeing strangers are signs of social-development milestones.
 Understanding your baby’s cues, playing with them, responding to their actions, and familiarizing them with other people help them develop this skill.
 Ensure you nurture your social and emotional wellness and lead by example.
 Identify what works the best for your little one, as every baby is different.

 Infographic: Helping A Baby’s Social-Emotional Development Through Talking